GreenDelta/openLCA2-manual/src/advanced_top/monte_carlo.md

 Likewise, it is also possible to define uncertainty data for parameters as well as for LCIA characterisation factors or to derive the uncertainty values from the respective data quality.

-Luckily some databases, e.g. ecoinvent, already provide uncertainty values for flows as visualized below (editing uncertainty as described above in the Input/Output tab of a Process):
+Luckily some databases, e.g. ecoinvent, already provide uncertainty values for flows as visualized below (editing uncertainty as described above in the "Input/Output" tab of a "Process"):

 ![](../media/MC_example.png)